 The 2016 KS1 SPaG SATs assessment is modelled on past and future KS2 SATs SPaG papers with two distinct parts: A spelling test followed by a separate grammar and punctuation test.

 Part 1, the spelling test, is worth 10 marks and is a 15 minute assessment that's read aloud by their teacher.
 Whilst carefully listening to their teacher, pupils fill in blanks on an answer sheet by correctly spelling the missing 20 words.
 Part 2, the grammar and punctuation test is worth 20 marks and lasts roughly 20 minutes.
 This KS1 SPaG SATs test contains a number of questions to probe a Year 2 child's skills including:

 Under the previous curriculum, children's teacher assessments covered English, Maths and Science.
 These assessments attempted to score how your child performed in their KS1 tasks and tests: reading, writing (including handwriting and spelling) and maths.
 The tasks and tests were taken at any time the school chose and they usually lasted for less than three hours in total.
 The results were not normally reported but were used to help the teacher assess your child's work.
 The teacher assessment was likely to be moderated by a school's local authority.
 This is to make sure teachers make consistent assessments of children's work.

 Whilst no-longer fully relevant to today's "new" curriculum, the 2003 and 2004 KS1 SATs Papers still make useful practice for children in Year 2 that are preparing for their KS1 SATs.

 |Year||Spelling Test||Posters 1||Posters 2||Reading Booklet 1||Reading Booklet 2||Reading Booklet 3||Question Booklet||Marking Scheme||Level Thresholds|

-You can now access all our free SATs downloads!
+You can now access all our free SATs, Phonics and 11+ resources!